22 Fun Things To Do In Mendoza, Argentina

 what to do in Mendoza

-Hiking Cerro Acongagua is one of the top things to do in Mendoza – photo courtesy of Miguel (flickr)
+Hiking Cerro Aconcagua is one of the top things to do in Mendoza – photo by Miguel (flickr)

 Hike Cerro Aconcagua